NXT TV preview: The full lineup for Tuesday's Syfy show - Pro Wrestling Dot Net

 -Johnny Gargano vs. Dexter Lumis in a Love Her or Lose Her match (Lumis can’t pursue Indi Hartwell if he loses).

 Powell’s POV: The show will feature more with Karrion Kross, Samoa Joe, and William Regal.
-Full spoilers for this episode are available via the main page.
-Join John Moore for his weekly live review of NXT every Wednesday at 7CT/8ET.
+Join John Moore for his weekly live review of NXT every Tuesday at 7CT/8ET.
 His same night audio reviews are available for Dot Net Members.

 Be the first to comment